 How to get an escrow waiver

 You’re not required to have an escrow account on a conventional loan if you make at least a 20% down payment.
-You’ll need to ask your lender for an escrow waiver to pay your housing expenses on your own.
-There may be a small fee if you choose this option, however.
+You’ll need to ask your mortgage lender for an escrow waiver to pay your housing expenses on your own.
+However, there may be a small fee if you choose this option.

 Who manages an escrow account?